 The insurance policy, plan, or program that pays second on a claim for medical care.
 This could be Medicare, Medicaid, or other insurance depending on the situation.

-A geographic area where a health insurance plan accepts members if it limits membership based on where people live.
-For plans that limit which doctors and hospitals you may use, it's also generally the area where you can get routine (non-emergency) services.
-The plan may disenroll you if you move out of the plan's service area.
+A geographic area where the plan accepts members.
+The plan may limit membership based on where people live.
+For plans that limit which doctors and hospitals you may use, it’s also generally the area where you can get routine (non-emergency) services.
+The plan may disenroll you if you move out of the plan’s service area.

 Care like intravenous injections that can only be given by a registered nurse or doctor.